Mets place Scott on paid leave, acting GM pleads not guilty

 Police found Scott asleep at the wheel of his SUV at a traffic light and determined he was intoxicated, White Plains police Capt.
 James Spencer said.
 He said Scott refused an alcohol breath test.

+Scott’s lawyer, Keith Lavallee, did not immediately return a phone message from The Associated Press on Thursday evening.

-In a statement Thursday, the Mets said they placed Scott on administrative leave “until further notice,” and team president Sandy Alderson will assume Scott’s responsibilities.
+In a statement Thursday afternoon, the Mets said they placed Scott on administrative leave “until further notice,” and team president Sandy Alderson will assume Scott’s GM responsibilities running baseball operations.

+Mets manager Luis Rojas said he addressed his players at Citi Field, and Alderson spoke to the coaches and performance staff.

+“He did say that he will be more present,” Rojas said.
+“He’s been more on the business side.”

 Scott will be paid while on administrative leave, the club confirmed.

-He was hired as the Mets’ assistant general manager last offseason to work under close friend and former colleague Jared Porter.
-Scott was promoted to acting GM in January after Porter was fired following revelations he sent sexually explicit text messages and images to a female reporter in 2016 while working for the Chicago Cubs.
+He was hired by the Mets as senior vice president and assistant general manager in December to work under close friend and former colleague Jared Porter.
+Scott was promoted to acting GM in January, eight days after Porter was fired following revelations he sent sexually explicit, uninvited text messages and images to a female reporter in 2016 while working for the Chicago Cubs.

+Scott had spent the previous 17 seasons with Boston, where he worked alongside Porter under former Red Sox and Chicago Cubs baseball boss Theo Epstein.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports